matloff/regtools/README.md

 examination of quadratic effects, investigation of nonhomogeneity of variance.

+* Advanced tool for tuning parameter grid search, including plotting, Bonferroni intervals and smoothing.

 * Tools for multiclass classification, parametric and k-NN, for any number of classes.
 One vs. All and All vs. All paradigms.

-* Novel adjustment for artificially balanced (or undesirably imbalanced) data.
+* Novel adjustment for imbalanced data.

 * K-NN regression for general dimensions in predictor and response variables, using k-Nearest Neighbors (k-NN).
 Local-linear